ocaml/dune/doc/reference/actions.rst

 - ``(bash <cmd>)`` to execute a command using ``/bin/bash``.
 This is obviously not very portable.
 - ``(diff <file1> <file2>)`` is similar to ``(run diff <file1> <file2>)`` but
   is better and allows promotion.
-See :doc:`promotion` for more details.
+See :doc:`../concepts/promotion` for more details.
 - ``(diff? <file1> <file2>)`` is similar to ``(diff <file1>
   <file2>)`` except that ``<file2>`` should be produced by a part of the
   same action rather than be a dependency, is optional and will be consumed by ``diff?``.
 - ``(cmp <file1> <file2>)`` is similar to ``(run cmp <file1> <file2>)`` but
   allows promotion.
-See :doc:`promotion` for more details.
+See :doc:`../concepts/promotion` for more details.
 - ``(no-infer <DSL>)`` to perform an action without inference of dependencies and targets.
 This is useful if you are generating dependencies in a way that Dune doesn't know about, for instance by calling an external build system.